nitinmani/ProjectInfection/README.md

 ## Contact Information
 * Nitin Manivasagan <nitinmani@berkeley.edu>

 #### Detailed documentation for all three tasks is in the pdf.
-Please look through the pdf for a detailed explanation of how I have implemented the different types of infections.
+Please look through the `InfectionDocumentation.pdf` for a detailed explanation of how I have implemented the different types of infections.
-#### However, a brief overview is given at the end of this documentation.
+#### A brief overview of each function is given at the end of this documentation.

 ### How To Run
   * Compile all the files.